tdalon/ahk/docs/_pages/People-Connector-Changelog.md

 * 2020-07-16
     * Bug fix: Firstname last letter truncated if no multiple lines were selected
 * 2020-07-06
-    * Get Name will only consider first line in case multiple lines are selected e.g. Name selection on forum entry in ConNext
+    * Get Name will only consider first line in case multiple lines are selected e.g. Name selection on forum entry in Connections
 * 2020-07-03
     * Open Connections Profile now checks if input is an email.
 If not, search by name.
-(Menu ConNext Search Profile by name removed).
+(Menu Connections Search Profile by name removed).
 Works for example also from Teams on name selection.
     * Look-up from Name with Lastname, Firstname (e.g. Teams) will convert to Firstname Lastname
 * 2020-07-02
     * Open LinkedIn or Bing search from email selection e.g. in Teams (convert email to name)